Written by Paul J Bucknell on August, 09, 2019

 Finding Joy in Tragic Situations

 What if my life’s situation forms part of a tragic story?
 For example, one Christian wife’s husband ran off with another woman and then claimed a large part of her money.
 Or what if I am facing some disease that slowly steals my health and strength?
-These situations, and be assured that there are many variations, should similarly lead us to meditate on the promises of God for our present, future, and concern for others.
+These situations, and be assured that there are many variations, should similarly lead us to meditate on the promises of God for our present and future and be concerned for others.

 First, never consider yourselves as abandoned, a castaway of the Lord.
 If you genuinely belong to Him, rest in His claim and ownership of you.
 Yes, those around us might consider us valueless or even bothersome, but this is all the more reason to keep God’s Word close to our hearts to renew our minds with His perspective of our lives (Rom 12:2).

 Third, take the magnificent promises of God and let them lead you into an increasingly deeper trust relationship with God that never ends!
-You basically trust Him with all your difficulties and fully rely on His ways to lead you into green pastures (Psalm 23)—no matter how long it takes.
-You probably don’t know how or when He will deliver you, but your joy comes from your trust rather than the change of circumstances and therefore abides even during the times of testing.
+You trust Him with all your difficulties and entirely rely on His ways to lead you into green pastures (Psalm 23)—no matter how long it takes.
+You probably don’t know how or when He will deliver you, but your joy comes from your trust rather than the change of circumstances and, therefore, abides even during testing times.
 Even when dying, we can face death with the hope and joy of eternal life.
-Paul in 1 Timothy 6:12, awaiting his own death for the Lord’s service, says to Timothy, “Fight the good fight of faith; take hold of the eternal life to which you were called.”
+Paul, in 1 Timothy 6:12, awaiting his death for the Lord’s service, says to Timothy, “Fight the good fight of faith; take hold of the eternal life to which you were called.”

 Thanks, Gratefulness, and Joy

 Gratefulness speaks of the inward deep reverence and appreciation for the kind treatment from one towards another.
-In this case, we clearly speak about God’s kind acts of love, stirring and moving our hearts.
-By only giving thanks one resembles a one-legged man—not enough to display one’s potential fully.
-But when combined with gratefulness, a man can leap, run, and jump and so thanks comes alive when it is combined with gratefulness.
+In this case, we talk about God’s acts of love, stirring and moving our hearts.
+By only giving thanks, one resembles a one-legged man—not enough to display one’s potential fully.
+But when combined with gratefulness, a man can leap, run, and jump, and so thanks come alive when combined with gratefulness.
 So where does joy come in?

-Joy is the exuberant wonder released from of a pent-up ball of gratefulness, and so, remains only a small step away from gratefulness.
+Joy is the exuberant wonder released from a pent-up ball of gratefulness and remains only a tiny step away from gratefulness.
 While gratefulness humbly detects God’s undeserved kindness, joy is the inward and outward expression of delight over God’s help.
-And so, a believer, with the work of God done in his heart should naturally be filled with joy.
+And so, a believer, with the work of God done in his heart, should naturally be filled with joy.
 The lack of joy reveals something missing from a believer’s life—perhaps sin weighing him down or not spending enough concentrated time with the Lord.

 Conclusion

-Only a little has been shared regarding this huge issue of joy.
-Joy is not only a signature of our faith but that which makes us strong in our faith, undaunted by life’s changing circumstances.
+Only a little has been shared regarding this massive issue of joy.
+Joy is a signature of our faith and makes us strong in our faith, undaunted by life’s changing circumstances.
 Nehemiah, who regularly faced much opposition, says, “The joy of the Lord is my strength.”

 “The joy of the Lord is my strength” (Neh 8:10)

-Nehemiah could have concluded, for himself or for others, that by returning to the homeland of Israel to rebuild would have been honored from the Lord by not having to face so much oppression and treachery.
-Again, if we look at our circumstances, we will fail to find joy, but when peering at God’s promises, an ongoing flood of joy can accompany our lives, enough for whatever situation that we find ourselves.
+Nehemiah could have concluded, for himself or for others, that returning to the homeland of Israel to rebuild would have been honored by the Lord by not having to face so much oppression and treachery.
+Again, if we look at our circumstances, we will fail to find joy.
+Still, when peering at God’s promises, an ongoing flood of joy can accompany our lives, enough for whatever situation we find ourselves in.

 Discussion Questions for “Attain God’s Joy”

-6. Think of the times that you meet with the Lord privately in His Word.
+- Think of the times you privately meet with the Lord in His Word.
 Do you experience His joy?
 Over what?
 When?

-9. Do your own Bible search on joy.
-Search for joy (or “rejoice) and pick out three verses that stand out most to you.
+- Do your own Bible search on joy.
+Search for joy (or “rejoice) and pick out three verses that stand out most.
 Explain why they are so precious to you.
 Memorize them.